-The Mortgage Reports asked former travel nurse recruiter and current content director for Nurse.org Angelina Gibson for her advice to nurses looking to buy in the near future.
+The Mortgage Reports asked former travel nurse recruiter and current content director for Nurse.org, Angelina Gibson, for her advice to nurses looking to buy in the near future.
 Here’s what she had to say about mortgages for travel nurses.

 Your broker will ask you to explain all gaps in employment and to also provide proof of consecutive assignments.
-It is also a good idea to keep copies of your contracts online in a cloud service like Dropbox or another digital format to easily access.
+It is also a good idea to keep copies of your contracts online in a cloud service like Dropbox or another digital format for easy access.

-If you are able to, you could save copies of your pay stubs.
+If you are able, save copies of your pay stubs.
 You should also be able to ask your agency for a copy of your deposits.
 Keep in mind that some agencies may not keep these records or they may not be readily accessible.
 Save yourself the hassle by keeping all your own records.

-If you’re planning to buy a home in the near future, do not accept travel nursing assignment with high non-taxed stipends and low taxable pay.
-Though it may be tempting at the time to accept an assignment offering a low taxable hourly rate and high non-taxed stipend, it will not be worth it in the long run.
+If you’re planning to buy a home in the near future, do not accept travel nursing assignments with high non-taxed stipends and low taxable pay.
+Though it may be tempting at the time to accept an assignment offering a low taxable hourly rate and a high non-taxed stipend, it will not be worth it in the long run.
 Especially if you have plans to purchase a home.

-As a rule of thumb, I recommend rejecting assignments offering a taxable hourly rate of less than $18 per hour, the national average hourly pay for registered nurses.
+As a rule of thumb, Gibson recommends rejecting assignments offering a taxable hourly rate of less than $39 per hour, the national average hourly pay for registered nurses.

 The IRS categorizes non-taxed stipends as reimbursements rather than wages, which is an important distinction for borrowers seeking mortgages for travel nurses.
-As a travel nurse, it is up to you to understand why you are eligible for non-taxed stipends, and, to make sure that you are paying the appropriate taxes when required.
+As a travel nurse, it is up to you to understand why you are eligible for non-taxed stipends and to make sure that you are paying the appropriate taxes when required.

-Get acquainted with IRS publication 463 for additional information regarding travel, entertainment, gift and car expenses.
+Get acquainted with IRS publication 463 for additional information regarding travel, entertainment, gifts, and car expenses.